wonhee3472/Da_Vinci_Code/README.md

 ### Description of the communication protocols:

-- We will be communicating with each other via Slack
-- We will be brainstorming and exchanging ideas using Zoom
-- We will be writing up our action items and assigning roles by using Google Sheets
+  - Slack: We are using this platform to constantly communicate ideas, sharing updates and checking on each other.
+  - Zoom: We use this platform to brainstorm and code together.
+  - Google Sheets: We use this platform as a project management tool to assign taks and check off tasks for each role, as well as track progress.
+  - Google Docs : We are using this platform to create mockups for our Read Me and share technical informationan about our dataset.
-- We will be storing/reviewing our works (e.g., codes) on this Github Repository
+  - Git Hub: We will be storing/reviewing our work (e.g., code, dataset, database) on this Github Repository.

 The Team: